Gabriella439/slides/namespaced-debruijn/slides.md

 # Name capture

 I'll start off with the wrong answer.
-If you normalize this:
+If you β-reduce this:

 ```haskell
 λ(x : Bool) → (λ(y : Bool) → λ(x : Text) → y) x